toppev/pii-redaction-service/README.md

 Note: `threshold` (default 0.5) is a value between 0 and 1.
 The higher the value, the more confident the model has to be to redact the text.
 `redactionFormat` (default `<REDACTED {label}>`) is the format of the redacted text. `{label}` will be replaced with the uppercase label.

+## Known Issues

+- The model is not perfect and may not redact all PII.
+Use responsibly.
+- The model removes text similar to the label that is not PII.
+E.g., text "phone numbers" may be redacted if label "phone number" is enabled even though there's no phone number.